 The Klotz Student Health Center does not have an emergency room.

-For Emergency Care, please dial 911.
+For Emergency Care, dial 911.
 Treatment at a hospital emergency room would be at the student’s expense.
 24-hour emergency care on a fee-for-service basis is available at:

 (approximately two miles from campus)